linux-system-roles/network/README.md

 run.
 That means, in presence of an invalid `master`, `--check` may signal success but the actual play run fails.

+The `team` type uses `roundrobin` as the `runner` configuration.
+No further configuration is supported at the moment.
 #### `type: vlan`

 Similar to `master`, the `parent` references the connection profile in the ansible